Tepelenë: History

 The Palace of Ali Pasha in Tepelena, engraving by Edward Finden, based on a drawing by William Purser, early 19th century.

 The Byzantines built a defensive tower which was successively developed during the Ottoman Empire epoch in the 15th century and by Ali Pasha in the early 19th century.

 In early July 1833 the inhabitants of Tepelenë rose in revolt against Emin Pasha.

 Tepelenë in April 1857 by Edward Lear.

 The Young Turk revolutionaries met in Tepelenë in February 1909, in an attempt to persuade Albanian nationalists to join them.

 In 1920, an earthquake severely damaged the town which was completely rebuilt afterwards.
 Local tradition says that if Tepelenë exceeds 100 buildings it will be destroyed.

 In the same year, 400 Italian soldiers surrendered to the Albanians during the Battle of Vlora.

 On 7 April 1939, Italian forces landed in Albania and took control of the country and Tepelenë in the beginning of World War II.
 After the Italian invasion of Greece in October 1940 failed, the Albanian troops in Tepelenë under the command of Colonel Prenk Pervizi deserted the Italian army.
 The colonel protested by telling the Italian command that the Albanians were not cannon fodder.
 As a consequence, Colonel Pervizi as well as other officers and Albanian troops were transferred into the mountains of northern Albania and isolated there.

 Greek forces counter-attacked and advanced towards Tepelenë in a general offensive on Vlorë.
 Despite several attacks and assistance for the Greeks by the British Royal Air Force, the Italians managed to hold the town and in late April 1941, following the German invasion of Yugoslavia, the Greek army was forced to withdraw.

 Later, the post-war socialist government converted the local Italian army camp into a labour camp.
 Among those detained were influential Albanian families involved in the previous governments.
 Some died and their graves were unmarked.
 The camp was closed in 1954.
 At one point a cholera epidemic killed many inmates.

 In the 1997 unrest in Albania, Tepelenë became a focal point for the uprising against Sali Berisha's government.
 A people's committee took charge of the town in March 1997 and released opposition politician Fatos Nano from the local prison.

 The movement spread immediately to Gjirokastër where weapons were distributed from Tepelenë.

 Geography

-The Vjosa river upstream from the city of Tepelenë.
+The Vjosa upstream from the city of Tepelenë.

-Tepelenë is located on the left shore of the Vjosa River on a plateau above the river.
+Tepelenë is located on the left shore of the Vjosa on a plateau above the river.
 The river applies here, after the river has broken through a few kilometres in the Këlcyrë Gorge a mountain chain, to the North.
 In addition the Drino flows at this point.
 North of Tepelenë, the Bënça river coming from the south-west from the Kurvelesh flows into the Vjosa.

 Tepelenë was formed at the 2015 local government reform by the merger of the former municipalities Kurvelesh, Lopës, Qendër Tepelenë and Tepelenë, that became municipal units.
 The seat of the municipality is the town Tepelenë.